FTM Tech Partners. Ferst to Market.

 The next question is who you want in the room when you make the call after this one.

-That is the conversation FTM is built for: founders who feel the next decision compounding, operators who have stopped pretending it can wait, and platforms where the cost of the wrong call is greater than the cost of bringing an outside operator into the room.
+That is the conversation FTM is built for: founders who feel the next decision compounding, teams that have stopped pretending the build can wait, and boards that would rather put an operator in the room now than at the next raise.

 Start that conversation →